Highbury is the Moor Green home that Joseph Chamberlain had built.

 took Mason Science College

-forward and helped it gain a
+forward and helped it gain a university charter in record

-He worked to raise huge sums to
+He worked to raise huge sums to develop the new

-develop the new university.
-One of the benefactors,
+university.
+One of the benefactors, Andrew Carnegie,

-large campus-style universities being developed in
+universities being developed in America.
+Chamberlain

-land on his Edgbaston estate.
+Edgbaston estate.

 Today, the centrepiece of the UK’s first red-brick, campus-